- National Code of Conduct (Football Federation of Australia)

 What footwear do you recommend?

-Generally the grounds in winter are relatively hard (despite rain).
-The best boot for the season is one suited for firm ground, these are typically moulded studs.
+Generally, the grounds in winter are relatively hard (despite rain).
+The best boot for the season is one suited to firm ground.
+These typically have moulded studs.
 If you are unsure then please ask.
-Also during the month of March (or early if training in February) all grounds are deemed NO STUDS.
-The reason for this is to protect the grass which is still recovering and routing prior to the season.
-During this period and even in very dry periods the use of a indoor shoe or astro/artificial-turf boot should be used.Back to Index
+Also, during the month of March (or early if training in February) all grounds are deemed NO STUDS.
+The reason for this is to protect the grass which is still recovering and rooting prior to the season.
+During this period and even in very dry periods the use of an indoor shoe or astro/artificial-turf boot should be used.Back to Index

-What is optional skills session for Under 6 and Under 7
+What is the optional skills session for Under 6 and Under 7

 You can purchase the additional skills sessions through the club shopBack to Index